divblox/divblox.github.io/advanced-training-exercise.md

         Id: this.getLoadArgument("entity_id")
     };

-    if (this.constrain_by_array.length > 0) {
+    // Checks if the component is constrained by an entity and subsequently honours the constraint if (this.constrain_by_array.length > 0) {
         this.constrain_by_array.forEach(function (relationship) {
             parameters_obj['Constraining' + relationship + 'Id'] = getGlobalConstrainById(relationship);
         })
     }

+    // Communication to the backend
     dxRequestInternal(
         getComponentControllerPath(this),
         parameters_obj,
         function (data_obj) {
             if (this.getLoadArgument("entity_id") != null) {
+                // THIS LINE IS REMOVED
+                // setGlobalConstrainById(this.entity_name, data_obj.Id);
                 pageEventTriggered(this.lowercase_entity_name + "_updated", {"id": data_obj.Id});
             } else {
+                // THIS LINE IS REMOVED
+                // setGlobalConstrainById(this.entity_name, data_obj.Id);
                 pageEventTriggered(this.lowercase_entity_name + "_created", {"id": data_obj.Id});
             }
             this.loadEntity();